BackupTheBerlios/rrtools-svn/dload/trunk/demo/irq/readme.txt

 Filelist:
 --------

-Makefile	: make rules for this examples, run Gnu Make to build it dload.cfg	: dload configuration dload.prg	: dload object code irqdemo.d64	: diskimage with all object files of this example irqdemo.prg	: irq routine, object code irqdemo.src	: irq routine, source readme.txt	: this text
+Jamfile		: jam rules for this examples, run jam in the main directory to build it dload.cfg	: dload configuration dload.prg	: dload object code irqdemo.d64	: 1541 diskimage with all object files of this example irqdemo.d81	: 1581 diskimage with all object files of this example irqdemo.dfi	: dfi image with all object files of this example irqdemo.lnx	: lynx archive with all object files of this example irqdemo.prg	: irq routine, object code irqdemo.src	: irq routine, source readme.txt	: this text